Article I: Name

 A. President – The President shall provide a specific agenda for each business meeting conducted by the Executive Committee and shall conduct the meeting by Robert’s Rules of Order.
 The President has the general responsibility for the arrangement of special programs and activities of the Society.

-C. Vice President – The Vice President will perform the duties of President in the absence or inability of the President to serve.
-The Vice President reports plans of activities pertaining his/her appointed platform (i.e. Technical Exchange, Professional Development or Public Outreach).
-The Vice President assumes the Chair of the Board of Directors.
+C. Vice President –The Vice Presidents report plans of activities pertaining his/her appointed platform (i.e. Technical Exchange, Professional Development or Public Outreach).

 D. Secretary -The Secretary will record, file and maintain the formal records of all Society and Executive Committee meetings by filing and distributing concise minutes and Executive Committee procedures.
 In addition the Secretary will attend to correspondence as needed.